 Meeting locals in Kathmandu not only means giving something back to the Nepalese community but also where you might just learn something.

 When it comes to eating and drinking, I’m all about visiting local hangouts and seeing local life in situ.
-Not only does this mean giving something back to the community but it also means getting to interact with the people as well as sample traditional food, drink and culture at its absolute best.
+Not only does this mean giving something back to the community, but it also means interacting with the people and sampling traditional food, drink and culture at its absolute best.

 Meeting locals in Kathmandu, away from the specific tourist hubs, has been one of my best experiences here so far.

 In Kathmandu, local tea and snack houses appear almost everywhere.
 With doors not that much taller (if not smaller) than my mini 5”4 height and an interior no bigger than 6-8 square metres, they are easy to miss.
-When stumbled upon, they are a delightful experience where you can tuck yourself away from the street chaos for a short while.
+When stumbled upon, they are a delightful experience where you can tuck yourself away from the main street and core site chaos for a short while.

-READ MORE: What To See in Kathmandu – Nepal’s Cultural Treasure Trove.
+READ MORE: What To See in Kathmandu – Nepal’s Cultural Trove.

 Local Life in Kathmandu

-Since we practically looked at everything in view (our walking tour actually took us five hours with added distractions) and as we loved being amidst the spontaneity of local life that emerged from every street corner and hidden alley, we were not ones to miss what looked like a simple yet well-established family-run business.
+You can spend hours walking from main square to iconic site, but my travel buddy and I loved being amidst the spontaneity of local life that emerged from every street corner and hidden alley, and we were not ones to miss what looked like a simple yet well-established family-run business.

 Situated on Kilagal street, which connects to the Pyaphal Tole street leading south to Durbar Square, the shop had no sign.
 All that existed was a little commotion, a few young children playing outside and an elderly lady sat behind the counter watching the world go by.
 But it was the young boy who caught our attention, whose amazing grasp of English and charm of a salesman resulted in us heading inside.

-As two Western girls thrown amongst a group of confused looking locals (I gather not many travellers before us had ventured in), we never once felt uncomfortable.
-We were just as fascinated with them as they were with us, communicating only via smiles as we sat quietly sipping our tea.
+As two Western girls thrown amongst a group of confused-looking locals (I gather not many travellers before us had ventured in), we never once felt uncomfortable.
+We were just as interested in them as they were in us, communicating only via smiles as we sat quietly sipping our tea.

-We praised him for speaking it so well and soon learnt that his time there was all a part of a big dream to better his life.
-You could tell he wasn’t enjoying it – looking around and pointing to the interior of the shop he simply said: “I don’t want all this.
+We praised him for speaking it so well and soon learnt that his time there was all a part of a bigger dream: “I don’t want all this.
 I want to be a mechanic.”
+He asked many questions about our lives – us having led such different childhoods – and we learnt from one another about generational expectations and sharing encouragments to continue learning something new.

 Marysia says